Caring for the generation

 There are few things in our line of work more rewarding than seeing our clients with dementia live out their lives to the full, in complete happiness and contentment, as a result of robust, reliable and consistent care arrangements.
 We also find great satisfaction in seeing the positive effect it has on families too, who, with a dependable care arrangement in place, can enjoy spending quality time with a loved one because the day to day burden of care is handled by us.
 We know building long term and meaningful relationships with clients and their families is crucial to successful care. – Alison Tanner, Care Manager, Stirlingshire.

-For someone with more complex dementia, an hour or two a day will be unlikely to solve any problems.
+Caring for someone with dementia is time consuming and for someone with more complex dementia, an hour or two a day will be unlikely to solve any problems.
 We know that so often a lot more input than normal is required for managing care with dementia, but the rewards are there when a care package is put together with the sole aim of providing a client with the company and care they need not just to live well but to thrive!
 We are specialists in this area and we can work closely with you, to help you learn more about what sort of care will be required.

 Dementia care is a huge part of what we do